DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-02-09-updating-the-error-messages-displayed-in-the-add-and-edit-course-flows.md

 If the user selects ‘Another age range’ but does not enter a range, we show an error message:

-> Enter from age
+> Enter start age

 And

-> Enter to age
+> Enter end age

 ![Other age range error message](error-messages--age-range-other.png "Other age range error message")

+If the course is primary and the user enters an age that is not between 3 and 11, we show an error message:

+> Enter an age between 3 and 11

+If the course is secondary and the user enters an age that is not between 11 and 19, we show an error message:

+> Enter an age between 11 and 19

+If the user enters a start age that is more than the end age, we show an error message:

+> Start age must be less than end age

 Age ranges must be a minimum of 4 years.
 If the user adds another age range that is less than 4 years, we show an error message:

-> Age ranges must be 4 or more years
+> End age must be at least four years after start age

-If the user enters an age range but the range is not between 5 and 19, we show an error message:

-> Enter an age range between 5 and 19

-If the user enters a number in the ‘From’ age range field that is less than 5, we show an error message:

-> Enter an age between 5 and 19

-If the user enters a number in the ‘To’ age range field that is greater than 19, we show an error message:

-> Enter an age between 5 and 19

 ### Qualification

 We show qualifications depending on the user's chosen subject level.

 #### Primary and secondary

 If the user does not select a qualification, we show an error message: